The Heidelberg ProjectTyree Guyton (1955)

 About the Artist/Site

 After studying art at Marygrove College and Wayne State University, Guyton worked as a firefighter and autoworker prior to doing his service in the U.S. Army.
 When he returned from his service around 1986, Tyree Guyton was astonished to see the deterioration of his neighborhood, the McDougall-Hunt district east of downtown Detroit.
 Along with the rest of Detroit, it had faced a severe downward evolution following the 1967 riots, and this historically African-American area received little attention from the municipal urban planners.
-To lift the spirits of the remaining residents—who lived in homes interspersed with burned-out empty lots—Guyton, his grandfather Sam Mackey, and his wife Jenenne Whitfield began painting the exteriors of the houses with bright polka dots, affixing found objects and altering the spaces in a constantly-evolving process.
+To lift the spirits of the remaining residents—who lived in homes interspersed with burned-out empty lots—Guyton and his grandfather Sam Mackey began painting the exteriors of the houses with bright polka dots, affixing found objects and altering the spaces in a constantly-evolving process.
 A nonprofit corporation was eventually founded to oversee and promote Guyton’s work within the neighborhood; Guyton involved local children and older residents in the project and dreamed of creating the city’s first combination indoor/outdoor museum, to include spaces for artist residencies, workshops, theatre productions, and a community garden.

 Despite the fact that the artworks began attracting visitors and supporters from all over the world to this formerly-blighted community, the City of Detroit targeted it for violations to its urban planning codes, and on two occasions, in 1991 and 1999, demolished several of the painted houses.
 However, Guyton and the local community rallied each time, and in 2011 the Heidelberg Project celebrated its 25th anniversary.
 In recent years, exhibitions, books, and magazine articles about Guyton’s works have been appearing in greater frequency, and Guyton has begun teaching at Wayne State University in the honors program.